bzminer/bzminer/README.md

             "dag_dev_ref": [""], // Instead of this device generating the dag, it can copy the dag from another device.
 Nvidia only currently. useful for high oc's

             // overclocking
-            "oc_fan_speed": -1, // set the devices fan speed. -1 = do not change, 0 = auto, >0 = lock at percentage
+            "oc_fan_speed": [-1], // set the devices fan speed. -1 = do not change, 0 = auto, >0 = lock at percentage.
+Optionally a list for dual mining

-            "oc_power_limit": 0, // set the max power consumption (watts) the device will use.
-0 = do not change, >0 = max watts
+            "oc_power_limit": [0], // set the max power consumption (watts) the device will use.
+0 = do not change, >0 = max watts.
+Optionally a list for dual mining

-            "oc_core_clock": 0, // set the core clock speed offset in MHz.
-0 = do not change, !0 = set clock speed offset
+            "oc_core_clock_offset": [0], // set the core clock speed offset in MHz.
+0 = do not change, !0 = set clock speed offset.
+Optionally a list for dual mining

-            "oc_memory_clock": 0, // set the memory clock speed offset in MHz.
-0 = do not change, !0 = set memory speed offset
+            "oc_memory_clock_offset": [0], // set the memory clock speed offset in MHz.
+0 = do not change, !0 = set memory speed offset.
+Optionally a list for dual mining

-            "oc_lock_core_clock": 0, // Lock the core clock to a specific mhz, if device allows it
+            "oc_lock_core_clock": [0], // Lock the core clock to a specific mhz, if device allows it.
+Optionally a list for dual mining

-            "oc_lock_memory_clock": 0 // Lock the memory clock to a specific mhz, if device allows it }]
+            "oc_lock_memory_clock": [0] // Lock the memory clock to a specific mhz, if device allows it.
+Optionally a list for dual mining
+        }]
 }
 ```